Santhosh007joker/MATLAB-Robotics/README.md

 ## 1. Build a Map: `occupancyMap`

-The most basic building block is the occupancy map — a grid where each cell holds a probability that it's occupied by an obstacle.
+Before Ethan goes anywhere, Luther pulls up the schematics.
+The occupancy map is that schematic — a grid where each cell holds a probability that it's occupied by an obstacle.
 Values close to 1 represent a high probability that the cell contains an obstacle, while values close to 0 represent a high probability that the cell is free.

 ```matlab
 % Create an empty 10m x 10m map at 20 cells/meter